Snake plant fungus is one of the most well-known issues in this type of indoor plant.

 Snake Plant is one of those plants that doesn’t require a lot of fertilizer.
 This plant also thrives in slightly acidic soil.

 So, if you plan to provide some coffee grounds to it, it won’t mind at all.

-However, if you want to see more vigorous growth for your Snake plant, you should think of using something like a general-purpose fertilizer or vermicompost.
+However, if you want to see more vigorous growth for your Snake plant, use a general-purpose fertilizer or vermicompost.

 Overwatering is the root cause of permanent damage to the Snake plant.
 Hence, if you feel there is something wrong with the plant, you should provide less water.

-Also, do place it near the window where it can receive a good amount of sunlight.
+Also, place it near the window where it can receive a good amount of sunlight.

 Also, the plant won’t look great if there are no tips to its leaves.
 The brown tip or brown leaf problem is a result of infrequent watering.